Finaps/EventSourcing/README.md

 When developing applications, updates to Event models are bound to happen.
-Depending on which database powers your EventSourcing (NoSQL ```Finaps.EventSourcing.Cosmos``` or SQL ```Finaps.EventSourcing.EF```), special care needs to be taken in order to make these updates backwards compatible.
+Depending on which database powers your EventSourcing (NoSQL ```Finaps.EventSourcing.Cosmos``` or SQL ```Finaps.EventSourcing.EF```), special care needs to be taken in order ensure backwards compatibility.

 #### NoSQL